JGuetschow/UNFCCC_non-AnnexI_data/README.md

 * requirements: requirements.txt, venv, firefox-geckodriver
 * explain datalad, gin

-### Update BUR and NC submissions
+### Update BUR, NC, and NDC submissions
 TODO: develop a method to avoid conflicts here. e.G. only a few maintainers commit the raw data and all others use that or if they need updated raw data only use that locally.

-To update BUR and NC submissions first make sure your branch is in sync with `main` to avoid conflict when merging your branch later.
+To update BUR, NC, and NDC submissions first make sure your branch is in sync with `main` to avoid conflict when merging your branch later.
 To update the list of submissions run `make update-bur` in the main project folder.
 This will create a new list of submissions.
 To actually download the files run `make download-bur`

 ## Contributing